mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 git@github.com:mxagar/mv_toolkit.git
 ```

 Both repos have `master` and `develop`.
-Recall that when we fork, there are two remote repos: OURS (aka origin) an THEIRS (aka upstream).
-If we want to pull a branch from THEIRs to OURs, we can do it in two steps: first we pull to our local repo, then we push it to OUR cloud repo.
+Recall that when we fork, there are two remote repos: OURS (aka **origin**) an THEIRS (aka **upstream**).
+If we want to pull a branch from THEIRs to OURs, we can do it in two steps: first we pull to our local repo, then we push it to OUR cloud/remote repo:

 ```bash
 # Go to local repo